Mahnaz Davari, Hamed Rezakhani Moghaddam and Aghil Habibi Soola* Pages 7 - 19 ( 13 )

 Background: Recognizing and promoting the factors that affect the self-management behaviors of diabetes lead to a reduction in the number of patients and an improvement in the quality of care.
 The ecological approach focuses on the nature of people's interactions with their physical and socio-cultural environments.

 Objective: The purpose of this study was to identify the predictors of self-management behaviors with a comprehensive approach in these patients.

 Results: Most studies have shown that personal factors had the highest prediction power for the self-management of diabetes.
-Then, the interpersonal factors, society and policy-making factors, and group and organization factors were most frequently reported predictors of self-management behaviors in diabetic patients.
+The interpersonal factors, society and policy-making factors, and group and organization factors were then the most frequently reported predictors of self-management behaviors in diabetic patients.

 Conclusion: Self-management of diabetes is necessary for controlling it because 95% of care is done by the patient.
-When designing self-management interventions, factors based on the individual level that increasing self-management behaviors should be taken into account.
+When designing self-management interventions, factors are based on the individual level that is to increase self-management behaviors.

 Ecological approach, diabetic patients, self-management, predictors, diabetes, socio-cultural environments.

 Department of Emergency Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Department of Public Health, Khalkhal University of Medical Sciences, Khalkhal, Department of Medical- Surgical Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil